kmcos/kmcos/doc/source/installation/installation.rst

     cd kmcos-installers
     bash install-kmcos-linux-venv.bash #use 'bash install-kmcos-linux-user.bash' if you are not using a virtual environment.

-If the above simple way does not work for you, you will need to go through the commands one at a time for `installation on a venv <https://github.com/kmcos/kmcos-installers/blob/main/install-kmcos-linux-venv.bash>`_ or `installation as a user <https://github.com/kmcos/kmcos-installers/blob/main/install-kmcos-linux-user.bash>`_

-A kmcosInstallation directory is created during this process.
-Although the files in the kmcosInstallation were used during installation, they are no longer needed.
-Any needed files have already been copied to other directories in your computer, such as bin or site-packages directories.
-Now you can go through the examples.
+If the above simple way does not work for you, you will need to go through the commands one at a time for `installation on a venv <https://github.com/kmcos/kmcos-installers/blob/main/install-kmcos-linux-venv.bash>`_ or `installation as a user <https://github.com/kmcos/kmcos-installers/blob/main/install-kmcos-linux-user.bash>`_ .
+A kmcosInstallation directory is created during installation.
+The files in the kmcosInstallation are no longer needed, so you can remove the kmcosInstallation directory.
+Alternatively, you can navigate into that directory and go through the examples.

 For upgrades, you will not need to use git again.
 For upgrades, you can just use the earlier pip command ::

     pip install kmcos[MINIMAL] --upgrade --user

 (Optional) If you would like to use the kmcos view capability, you will need to install some non-python dependencies and then kmcos complete ::

     sudo apt-get install python-ase
     sudo apt-get install python3-gi
     pip install ase --user